2025 League of Legends World Championship: Format

-The fourth-seeded teams from the LCK and LPL, as a result of obtaining an additional slot from the 2025 Mid-Season Invitational, will play one best-of-five series to determine the last team to qualify for the tournament's swiss stage.
-Sixteen (16) teams will compete in the swiss stage, where the first eight (8) teams to achieve three (3) wins will advance to the knockout stage, which will be a single-elimination bracket.
-All matches in the knockout stage are expected to be best-of-fives.
+The fourth-seeded teams from the LCK and LPL, as a result of obtaining an additional slot from the 2025 Mid-Season Invitational, played one best-of-five series to determine the last team to qualify for the tournament's swiss stage.
+Sixteen (16) teams competed in the swiss stage, where the first eight (8) teams to achieve three (3) wins advanced to the knockout stage, which was a single-elimination bracket.
+All matches in the knockout stage were expected to be best-of-fives.

-This will also be the first World Championship to adopt the Fearless Draft format, where champions that have been played by either team become unavailable for both teams for the remainder of the series.
+This was also the first World Championship to adopt the Fearless Draft format, where champions that have been played by either team become unavailable for both teams for the remainder of the series.
 While Fearless Draft was intended to only be used during the first split of the season, Riot Games announced prior to the final of the 2025 First Stand Tournament that it would apply for the rest of the year, including MSI and Worlds, after it received "overwhelming" positive feedback during that period.
-Fearless Draft will be used for all best-of-3 and best-of-5 series during the World Championship.
+Fearless Draft was used for all best-of-3 and best-of-5 series during the World Championship.

 Play-in stage

-Being the fourth-seeded teams of their respective regions, T1 of the LCK and Invictus Gaming of the LPL competed in a best-of-five series to determine the final qualified team for the tournament swiss stage.
+Being the fourth-seeded teams of their respective regions, T1 of the LCK and Invictus Gaming of the LPL competed in a best-of-five series to determine the final qualified team for the tournament's Swiss stage.
 T1 qualified for the Swiss stage, defeating IG in a 3–1 scoreline.